Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 P5 = "recommend host x"

-This research page (currently nonprofit, apart from clearly obvious adverts) should inform those looking to buy a quality hosting provider for their forthcoming site.
-How would one decide such a thing though?
-If you didn't want to take any chances, you may do some research by looking at various web hosting service review sites on the internet.
+This article should inform those looking to buy a quality hosting provider for their forthcoming site.
+How would one decide between the plethora of hosts though?
+If you wanted to avoid a degree of risk, you might have researched the various web hosting service review sites on the internet (and maybe come unstuck).
 More likely though, you would probably look on message boards, forums, and ask friends for their opinion.
 This site takes that concept to its logical conclusion.
 We've scavenged the whole web using Google, and searched for various positive and negative phrases such as "I love host x" or "host x sucks".
 This way, we can find a rough consensus towards a particular host if there's enough data available.

 History of this page: